fbpx

 Medical and clinical laboratory technologists and technicians may require an Associate’s Degree or a Bachelor’s Degree to perform.
 A lab technician’s key duties include collecting bodily samples like tissue and blood for testing and analyzing before passing them to physicians.

 The results are then used by a physician or a clinical nurse specialist to establish abnormalities and administer proper medication.
 Job prospects are good, although the growth is slower compared to nursing assistant positions.
+Be sure to go through a nursing simulation lab to test your skills and see if you’ll like this new career path.

 Health-care Jobs That Don’t Require Licensed Nurses